ArkThis/AHA_ObjectWorld/raw/plans/AHA-P9-Collision_Friendly_Identifiers-Intro.md

 # Remark

 I just realized this very much feels like "yet another" suggestion how to name your files and folders.
-Maybe it's because this kind of "rather cross-whatever stable" syntax seems to intuitive and familiar to me and everyone grown up with files-in-folders for data.
+Maybe it's because this kind of "rather cross-whatever stable" syntax seems so intuitive and familiar to me and everyone grown up with files-in-folders for data.

 Indeed:
 This ID can absolutely be used as-is described here for filenames.